DataDog/orchestrion/_docs/content/contributing/aspects/code-templates.md

 #### The `.AST` method

 The `.AST` method returns a view of the node's AST.
-This view allows refering to all attributes of the original AST nodes, producing a similar view object for each child node.
+This view allows referring to all attributes of the original AST nodes, producing a similar view object for each child node.